clemence5/clemence5.github.io/images/absenteeism/popopopo/Absenteeism_final_Logistic_Regression.md

 ## The `Absenteeism Time in Hours` column

+This is our target column, the variable we would like to predict.

+Let's have a look at it

-This is our target column, the variable we will use to predict whether or not absenteeism occurs given our predictors.
+We would like to predict whether or not absenteeism occurs given our predictors.

+Thus, we can transform this column into a classification containing binary values: `True` if absent and `False` if not absent.

+How do we achieve that?

 ```python
 print('\033[1m' + 'Basic Stats' + '\033[0m')